 Despite the huge number of people who visit Medina it really is such a peaceful place.
 Many people told me this on my Instagram when I said I was going and I could see exactly what they meant when I was there.

-If you are practising another religion then perhaps it is not a good idea to go, because this is the second holiest place in Islam!
+If you are practising another religion then perhaps it is not a good idea to go, because this is the second holiest place in Islam after all!